Some items are collected separately from our regular solid waste streams and have special handling rules.

 Small "button" batteries, such as those used in camera and hearing aids, may contain mercury, silver, or lithium.
 Common flashlight batteries, which are usually carbon zinc or alkaline, may contain mercury if manufactured before 1992.
 Rechargeable batteries most often contain cadmium and nickel.
 Each of these metal components can pose health hazards.

-Button batteries and rechargeable nickel cadmium batteries should be routed to BOS for disposal as Universal Waste—the collection bucket is at Physical Plant.
-Please put tape over the ends and place them in the bucket.
+Button batteries and rechargeable nickel cadmium batteries should be routed to the Recycle Yard for disposal as Universal Waste — please put tape over the ends before disposal so they are not a fire hazard.

-Alkaline batteries manufactured after 1992 no longer represent a significant disposal problem due to their reduced toxicity.
-Alkaline batteries generated on a small scale by campus employees can be disposed of as regular solid waste.
+Alkaline batteries manufactured after 1992 no longer represent a significant disposal problem due to their reduced levels of mercury.
+Alkaline batteries generated on a small scale by campus employees can be disposed of as regular solid waste or can be routed to Universal Waste for special disposal - please tape over the ends before storing and bring to BoS periodically.

 Computers and Electronics